Peedee01/module-1-final-LAB/README.md

 ```

 ## Iteration 7: Details button
+This iteration is to make you suffer a little bit more. 😈
+That's not something we have practiced yet, try to do your approach first and look for documentation if you get stuck.
+You can check a possible solution by taking a look at the solution branch on the github repository.
+Remember that solution is just one of many possible solutions.
+And also using the knowledge we have so far 💪
 Each card should have a button that takes us to a **new page** with only the information of that worker.

 Do you remember how to link to a new page?